 Vertigo Treatment Wattle Park

-At Core Physiotherapy and Pilates Studio, we take a structured approach to evaluating and managing vertigo and dizziness in Wattle Park.
+Core Physio & Pilates offers a dedicated and systematic approach to assessing and addressing vertigo and dizziness in Wattle Park.

 The inner ear houses fluid-filled canals and nerves responsible for detecting head movements and relaying information to the brain, allowing the body to adjust for balance.
 When functioning properly, movement feels stable, but disturbances in this system can cause dizziness, vertigo, and imbalance.